 The beads and findings used in nearly all of Atomic Knittings creations, are purchased from small UK companies.
-This is important to the Atomic Knitting brand that I strive to support fellow small businesses in the UK.
-That's not to say, if an amazing bead is found further afield it won't be purchased if I can't find it in the UK!
+This is important to the Atomic Knitting brand that it strives to support fellow small businesses in the UK.
 Emma spends considerable time researching components and looking for the best quality beads and findings for all the Atomic Knitting designs.

 The studio has been transformed over the years.
 Starting on the kitchen table in 2006, before moving to a back bedroom 2007, then there were beads everywhere!
 In 2018, the studio moved to a bright scandi style studio loft which is perfect for our needs.
 It currently houses thousands of beads, custom work benches and the stock for Atomic Knitting.
 It’s a bright, creative and fun place to work!

-In the first 12 years Atomic Knitting exhibited at many shows in the UK.
+In the first 12 years Atomic Knitting exhibited at many shows in the UK, from Knit Nation in London to Wonderwool Wales in Builth Wells.
 For each show over 1000 products were created ready to purchase, making the display.
 In recent years, the focus has been more on online and wholesale markets.
 That's not to say there will never be another show!
 Perhaps next year...

 The Importance of the Stitch Marker

-Atomic Knitting was inspired by my love of patterns and knitting...and the inevitable mistakes that go hand in hand with trying to follow them!
-I’m a firm believer that stitch markers revolutionise the experience for a knitter and crocheter.
+Atomic Knitting was inspired by Emma's love of patterns and knitting...and the inevitable mistakes that go hand in hand with trying to follow them!
+Emma is a firm believer that stitch markers revolutionise the experience for a knitter and crocheter.
 They are indeed memory devices to track your pattern and stitches, and this can make a world of difference to to gain confidence in your craft.

 Finding the right Stitch Marker

-The right stitch marker will keep you on track, and I recommend using a stitch marker that is within 2mm of the needle size used.
+The right stitch marker will keep you on track, and Emma recommends using a stitch marker that is within 2mm of the needle size used.
 This reduces any gapping between stitches that may occur.
 Atomic Knitting stitch markers are available in sizes from 2mm to 12mm, and come in a range of snag free options, split rings, and a selection of clasps.

 'My days are spent designing stitch markers and knitting accessories for customers worldwide'